golang/website/cmd/golangorg/README.md

 	./cmd/golangorg/screentest.sh

-These checks can be run locally and will generate visual diffs of web pages from the set of testcases in `cmd/golangorg/testdata/screentest/*.txt`, comparing screenshots of the live server and a locally running instance of cmd/golangorg.
+These checks can be run locally and will generate visual diffs of web pages from the set of test cases in `cmd/golangorg/testdata/screentest/*.txt`, comparing screenshots of the live server and a locally running instance of cmd/golangorg.
+Screentest will start Chrome locally to render the pages, but that can be unreliable.
+Prefer Chrome headless-shell.
+See the documentation at the top of cmd/screenshot/main.go for more.

 ## Deploying to go.dev and golang.org